BharatRaviIyengar/PiPPINN/README.md

-# PPI-GNN
+# PiPPINN

-PPI-GNN is a framework for protein-protein interaction (PPI) prediction using Graph Neural Networks (GNNs).
+PiPPINN is a framework for protein-protein interaction (PPI) prediction using Graph Neural Networks (GNNs).
 This repository provides a pipeline to encode protein sequences, construct graphs suitable for PyTorch Geometric, and train a custom GNN model to predict interactions.

 ## Table of Contents